Shohail-Ismail/ALevel-Grades-Combo-Visualiser/README.md

 ## Background information
 ### <ins>Summary</ins>

 The Department for Education (DfE) A-Level Grade Combinations Analyser is an R Shiny application prototype developed during my internship at the DfE.
-18769/2534172 19/2000

-- Explores the correlations in student performance between A-Level subjects, based on national AS and A-Level results from 2022 - 2024 (~4.5M rows of data representing ~2.5M unique students nationwide), accounting for pandemic/post-pandemic influence.
+- Explores the correlations in student performance between A-Level subjects, based on national AS and A-Level results from 2022 to 2024 accounting for pandemic/post-pandemic influence.
 - Supports decision-making for University admissions boards, policymakers, parents, and students.
-- All data is precomputed for reduced latency within the website, in addition to increased confidentiality and reproducibility.
+- All data was precomputed for reduced latency within the website, in addition to increased confidentiality and reproducibility.

 Presented at the end of my internship to a group of interdepartmental policymakers and Ofqual analysts, where it was adopted and fed more data to give the [current page as it exists today](https://analytics.ofqual.gov.uk/apps/Alevel/SubjectCombinations/).

+> The original dataset's size (1.87GB CSV representing all ~2.5M A-Level students from 2022 - 2024) and Official‑Sensitive class prohibit it's inclusion, however an anonymised mockup of the data (~1% the original size) and corresponding code is available to allow demoing of the program.

 <br>